MSLNZ/msl-package-manager/docs/cli_usage.rst

 .. note::
    The information about the MSL repositories_ that are available on GitHub and the MSL packages_ on PyPI are cached for 24 hours after you request information about a repository or package.
 After 24 hours a subsequent request will automatically update the GitHub or PyPI cache.
-To force the cache to be updated for the repositories_ or the packages_ include the ``--update-github-cache`` or the ``--update-pypi-cache`` flag respectively.
+To force the cache to be updated immediately include the ``--update-cache`` flag.

 To read the help documentation from the command line, type: